Slow Cooker Chicken Pozole

 - Slow cook pozole - Place chicken, aromatics, hatch chilis, stock and salt in a slow cooker.
 Cook for 6 to 7 hours on low or 3 to 3 ½ hours on high.
 (If you prefer to use the stovetop, sear chicken in a Dutch oven.
 Add aromatics, hatch chilis, stock and salt.
 Simmer until chicken is cooked through, ~25 minutes.
 Continue with “Make” directions below.)
 (Can be done 1 day ahead)

 - Once pozole is done cooking, shred chicken with a fork and knife directly in slow cooker (or Dutch oven).
-Add in hominy and heat on high for another 10 to 15 minutes.
+Add in squash and heat on high for another 10 to 15 minutes or until squash is tender.
 Season to taste with some salt and pepper.

 - While pozole simmers, prep green onions, avocados, radishes (if using) and limes.

-- Top soup with green onions, radishes, avocados and sour cream.
+- Top soup with green onions, radishes and avocados.
 Serve with lime wedges on the side.
 Enjoy!

 I'm giving this four stars because I made some adjustments but I feel the ingredients are appropriate.
 First of all, I season the chicken with all of the spices listed to go in the soup and sear it in a skillet before putting it in the crock pot.
 I also use bone-in skin on chicken thighs, one per person.
 Instead of microwaving the aromatics I sauteed them in a pan in the chicken fat.
 I peeled the skin off of the chicken before putting it in the Crock-Pot as well.
 I left everything else the same.
 I will definitely make this again but I will probably double the hominy as well.0 Helpful